Bina28/StudyBuddy/README.md

 - ⚡ Real-time updates and chat (SignalR)
 - 🎨 Modern UI using **Material UI (MUI)**
 - ☁️ Fully deployed to **Azure**
+- 🔍 Filter activities by date, by all, hosting, or attending

 ---